PhD in Nursing Programs – Doctorate in Nursing

 Becoming a nurse educator often requires graduate-level education at the MSN, DNP, or PhD level, and certification.
 The role can be gratifying as it combines clinical expertise with the opportunity to shape the future of healthcare.
 Nursing education is essential for providing safe and high-quality patient care, making nurse educators a valuable asset to the profession.

-The US Bureau of Labor Statistics shows nurse educators are in demand, with a growth rate of 22 percent from 2021 to 2031, which is more than five times the national average (5 percent) and will create 18,700 new positions (BLS 2022).
+The US Bureau of Labor Statistics shows nurse educators (postsecondary nursing instructors and teachers) are in demand, with a growth rate of 18 percent from 2022 to 2032, which is six times the national average (3 percent) and will create 15,600 new positions (BLS May 2022).

 Nurse Scientist